 Offered by the School of the Museum of Fine Arts at Tufts, the Master of Fine Arts in Studio Art is a rigorous interdisciplinary program that prepares graduate students for a career as a professional artist grounded in artistic innovation and creativity.
 The studio curriculum integrates practical and critical skills across diverse mediums and disciplines.
 The MFA program emphasizes intense and advanced individual studio practice, creative collaborations, informal mentorships, and rigorous academic discourse.

-Master’s level graduate students attending SMFA at Tufts develop advanced professional competencies in the visual arts, including the understanding of issues both current and historical; the relationship of those ideas and broader world ideas; the development of a body of work in relationship to ideas and theory; and the realization of that work in a final thesis exhibition.
+Master’s level graduate students attending SMFA at Tufts develop advanced professional competencies in the visual arts, including the understanding of issues both current and historical; the relationship of those ideas and broader world ideas; the development of a body of work in relation to ideas and theory; and the realization of that work in a final thesis exhibition.
 There is also an emphasis on professional practice, meaning the skills necessary to develop and sustain a career.

 The SMFA at Tufts University MFA in Studio Art is a two-year, 15-credit degree program defined by an interdisciplinary approach to advanced education through the arts.
 As with the BFA, the curriculum is designed and executed by a faculty of professional artists and scholars.